Contributing a Template

 source: "transformed"

-Step 3 — Write recipes¶
+Step 3 — Write recipes (only for outputs that need reshaping)¶

 """Short description of what this recipe produces."""